Characters: A Song Of Ice And Fire House Targaryen

 Rhaegar, Viserys, and Daenerys's mother, as well as Aerys's sister-wife who was pregnant at the time of the Rebellion.
 Before he Sack of King's Landing and Aerys's subsequent death, she and Viserys were spirited away to Dragonstone where she died giving birth to Daenerys.

 - Arranged Marriage: To her brother Aerys.
-Their marriage is described by Ser Barristan Selmy lika a "loveless marriage" and doubles as Unwanted Spouse since neither of them were happy with the arrangement.
+Their marriage is described by Ser Barristan Selmy as "loveless" and also doubles as Unwanted Spouse, since neither of them were happy with the arrangement.

 - The Fettered: Rhaella is described as putting duty and honor first, even over her own personal wishes.

 - The One That Got Away / Star-Crossed Lovers: To Ser Bonifer Hasty, apparently.
-He crowned her Queen of Love and Beauty at a tourney and according to Ser Barristan had a passionate but ultimately doomed relationship with her.
+He crowned her Queen of Love and Beauty at a tourney, and according to Ser Barristan he had a passionate but ultimately doomed relationship with her.